This post may contain affiliate links. For more information, read my disclosure policy.

 - ½ teaspoon cinnamon

 - 4 tablespoons unsalted butter melted

 - 1 ½ cups (155g) pecan halves

 - Place your pie crust in your pie plate (recipe is written for a 9” pie plate) and crimp edges as desired.
 Chill until filling is ready and oven is preheated.

-Place diced apples in a microwave-safe bowl.
+- Place diced apples in a microwave-safe bowl.
 Add a few tablespoons of water and then heat for 2-3 minutes, or until apples just start to soften.
 Drain very well and let cool while preparing rest of filling.

 - Remove pie shell from refrigerator.
 Drain apples very well (this is VERY important so your pie is not wet).
-Toss them with the sugar, cinnamon, and cornstarch, then place them in the bottom of the pie crust and press to compact.
+Toss them with the sugar, cinnamon, and cornstarch, then place them in the bottom of the pie crust.

 - Sprinkle the pecans over the top of the apples, making sure they are laying flat in a single layer.
 Carefully and slowly pour the corn syrup mixture over the pecans.
 The pecans should float to the top.